 The link to "Detailed family genealogy" takes you to the main centre of information on this site (over 2000 web pages), a complete list of all individuals, their names, dates, professions, etc., and in some cases additional information and pictures.
 If you are interested in genealogy or you are trying to find someone then this is where to look.

-Where we have been able to find information about someone which is of particular interest or makes a nice 'story' we have grouped these stories under the link "Family history and stories of long ago", although most of these stories can also be accessed from the individual's page under the "Detailed family genealogy" link.
+Where we have been able to find information about someone which is of particular interest or which makes a nice 'story' we have grouped these stories under the link "Family history and stories of long ago".
+Most of these stories can also be accessed from the individual's page under the "Detailed family genealogy" link.

 Pictures can be found on an individual's page under the "Detailed family genealogy" link, but we also have a picture gallery where many pictures can be found.